leon-thomm/cache_simulator/cachesim-py/concept.md

     - e.g. if P0 and P1 want to write to the same block in the same cycle, P0 will proceed and P1 will have to evict
 - the memory is word-addressible not, byte-addressible
 - memory is generally only updated on eviction/flushing
+- the lecture slides about MESI show a `Flush` operation on $E\overset{\text{BusRd}}{\longrightarrow}S$, which does not make sense to me and does not seem to be the usual case, see also [wikipedia](https://en.wikipedia.org/wiki/MESI_protocol).
+I am assuming the state transitions on wikipedia
+- however, also notice that the state diagram on wikipedia for the Dragon protocol seems to be wrong as well - I reported it on the talk page

 (*): as stated in the task description